PleaseDo666/gangamstyle/docs/SDK/Explanation/authentication/sessionSigs.md

 When Alice creates a capability by signing the session key, she specifies the resources `litPKPCapability://<pkpIdHere>` and `litActionCapability://<litActionIpfsIdHere>`.

 The SDK can attach this signature as a capability when it sends the AuthSig to the nodes.

+## Security Considerations

+### Expiration Times

+The design decision to use SessionSigs in conjunction with AuthSigs is a compromise between security and UX.
+The intention is for AuthSigs to have a long(er) validity period (expires farther into the future) and for SessionSigs to be short-lived (expires soon) since SessionSigs is the actual authentication material that is required when operating against the specified resources.
+While our SDK uses sensible defaults for expiration times, these parameters are ultimately at the discretion of the application developer.

+### SessionSig-per-Node

+In order to prevent replay attacks, we have opted to generate a SessionSig per each node that the SDK is sending the request to.
+(Note that this is a fast operation compared to the latency involved in alternative security models)

+If the SessionSig were to omit the `nodeAddress` parameter, then a node could technically re-use the SessionSig provided by the end-user to replay the request again from that node to the rest of the nodes in the network.

+### AuthSig Replay-ability

+Another possible replay attack comes from an AuthSig being provided solely, and repeatedly.
+When the AuthSig is signed against a payload containing the session keypair's public key as well as an allowlist of delegated capabilities, an AuthSig is insufficient to authenticate when provided in the absence of a SessionSig that corresponds to the signed session keypair public key.

+### AuthSig and SessionSig Coupling

+Since a full SessionSig object couples an (inner) AuthSig with an (outer) SessionSig, this means that it is impossible for a node to attach a session signature that would be valid against an AuthSig that they have obtained elsewhere, ie. in an attempt to perform a replay attack.
+This is because the public key in the session signature must match that which is signed against in the (inner) AuthSig object.